markashleybell/openthings/README.md

-# OpenThings is a keyboard-powered application launcher for Windows.
+# OpenThings is a keyboard-powered app launcher for Windows.

 ----------